-So, to start with… it took me a bit to get to the point where the Switch even came in to our household.
-I held strong for quite some time and resisted the pressure — you know me and my obsession with the idea my kids will play with wooden blocks until they go to college.
-But since I caved, I’ve been really happy with the decision (as have my 10-year-old son and my husband).
+It actually took me a bit to get to the point where I was OK with any gaming console.
+I held strong for quite some time and resisted the pressure — I have an obsession with the idea my kids will play with wooden blocks until they go to college.
+Once I caved, though, I really have been delighted with our decision (as have my two sons and husband).

 This is my biggest reason for liking the Switch by FAR!
-This was really the deal-breaker.
-I was so happy to see Nintendo’s great selection of family-friendly games.
+The deal-breaker for sure.
+I was thrilled to see Nintendo’s great selection of family-friendly games.
 I love that the popular shooting games aren’t even available on the Switch.
-Keep in mind — I have another son who is 5 years younger than my older one, and is exposed to pretty much EVERYTHING he does and talks about.
-Even if I didn’t have the younger one, though, I appreciate what Nintendo is trying to do with their family-friendly focus including a lot of “all-age” games and parental controls.
-Sydney looked at video games that aren’t first person shooter/mass warfare here, but I hold strong that Nintendo has the best selection.
+Keep in mind — I have another son who is five years younger than my older one and is exposed to pretty much EVERYTHING he does and talks about.
+Even if I didn’t have the younger one, though, I appreciate what Nintendo is trying to do with its family-friendly focus, including a lot of “all-age” games and parental controls.
+Sydney looked at video games that aren’t first-person shooter/mass warfare here, but I hold strong that Nintendo has the best selection.

-I love that even if he’s not playing some of the more popular games that are out there on other systems (Call of Duty, Halo, Battlefront), he has a whole different selection of unique games (all of the Mario games, Zelda, Kirby, for starts) that he takes pride in, and are fun and novel to his Xbox and Playstation friends.
-And these games are GOOD…fun adventure, interesting problem-solving, and plenty of games that are fun to play with friends.
-It’s definitely not JUST a kids’ gaming system either (as demonstrated by finding my husband up at 3 AM trying to master The Legend of Zelda, Breath of the Wild.)
+I love that even if he’s not playing some of the more popular games that are out there on other systems (Call of Duty, Halo, Battlefront), he has a whole different selection of unique games (all of the Mario games, Zelda, Kirby, for starters) that he takes pride in, and are fun and novel to his Xbox and Playstation friends.
+And these games are GOOD…fun adventures, interesting problem-solving, and plenty of games that are great to play with friends.
+It’s definitely not JUST a kids’ gaming system, either (as demonstrated by finding my husband up at 3 a.m. trying to master The Legend of Zelda: Breath of the Wild.)

-1. It Doesn’t Need Internet and I Can Take It All Over
+1. It Doesn’t Need Internet, & I Can Take It Everywhere

 You can play the Switch even if there’s no internet.
 A lot of games on the iPad or other systems you need internet to play.
 I also can take it on long car trips, so I don’t get bored, and on really long plane rides.